 “Adjustment disorder is real and not understanding it or having the help of a mental health professional to guide you through it can make the process more difficult,” Catchings said.

-Seeing a therapist can make all the difference when navigating a challenging transition.
+Seeing an in-person or online therapist can make all the difference when navigating a challenging transition.
 With the help of a mental health professional, new and old support systems, and the knowledge that this will pass, you can and will move through it.

 “Transitions make you stronger and wiser,” Catchings said.
 “You will do just fine and you will conquer this mountain too.”